comp-think/comp-think.github.io/exercises/understanding/advanced/exercise-21.md

 ```

 ### Hints
 The function `cv` is organised in three blocks.
-The first block create a collections of some of the numbers in the matriculation number.
-The second block create another collection of strings.
+The first block creates a collections of some of the numbers in the matriculation number.
+The second block creates another collection of strings.
 The third block uses the elements in these collections to finalise the result.

 ### Additional material
 The runnable [Python file](exercise_21.py) is available online.
 You can run it executing the command `python exercise_21.py` in a shell, and then following the instructions on screen to specify the intended input.